Abhishekmishra-17/eb3_Mind-benders_queue-using-array/experiment/aim.md

-### Aim
-The aim of the experiment is build the concept of Queue  and its implementation using array.
+### The aim of the experiment is build the concept of Queue  and its implementation using array.